Reality, The Metaverse, and Dreams

 Many of us sling code, do product reviews, spend hours in a chair with

-and silence.
+nothing but gdb and silence.
 And though we talk shop with coworkers

 about minor features in the x86 architecture, a dark, ugly secret